Sholwa/mems-beadando/README.md

 # mems-beadando

->*This project is a university course requirements.
+*This project is a university course requirements.
-From now on, there will be localized descriptions.
+From now on, there will be hungarian descriptions.
 This applies to the whole project.
-Language is hungarian.
 Thank you for understanding.*

 ## rPI zene doboz.